 In 358 AD Constantius II convened two new councils, one for the Eastern church and one for the Western.
 Several versions of a new creed were developed that deviated from the forthrightly trinitarian Nicene Creed.
 Presbyters, deacons and bishops began excommunicating one another right and left.
 Constantius convened another council in Constantinople in 359 AD to try to resolve the differences.
 More were deposed and excommunicated.
 Constantius died in 361 AD and Julian the Apostate became the sole ruler of the empire.
 He tried to reinvigorate paganism.
 He also tried to ingratiate himself to the Roman Christians by restoring Athanasius to his position as bishop of Alexandria.

 It was emperor Theodosius in 380 AD that decreed Christianity the official state religion of the empire.
 In 381 AD he declared the Nicene Creed as the standard for his empire.
 Simple as that (see - creeds ).
 End of controversy, and Christianity's been stuck with it ever since.
 Church leaders meanwhile were adopting and redefining rituals, ceremonies, festivals, clerical garments, the division of clergy over the laity and more.
-None of which was scriptural, and all of which amounted to a determined effort to model the new Christian religion after the classic pagan organizational standard.
+None of which was scriptural, and all of which amounted to a determined effort to model the new Christian religion after the classic pagan organizational standard which was recognized as having clearly withstood the test of time and was thus considered a choice organizational model.

 Much of the change was meant to acknowledge and support a professional clergy.
 The church by this time was being reshaped into something foreign to the Gospel message.
-A cunning spirit with evil intent had crept in quietly, influencing and manipulating the leading personalities and theologians of the early church while in its formative years.
-One would think, a logical tactic of the Devil and his demonic sycophants. ( see - doctrinal contortions of the early church)
+It was generally considered a 'good' thing because it was indicative of the acceptance of Christianity by the Romans and the assimilation of the church into the dominating culture of the empire which would ease the proselytizing efforts of the church.
+What nobody seemed to notice was that a cunning spirit with evil intent had crept in quietly, influencing and manipulating the leading personalities and theologians of the early church while in its formative years.
+One would think, a logical tactic of the Devil and his demonic sycophants. (see - doctrinal contortions of the early church)

 Following the events of Nicaea, Arius took refuge in the Roman province of Palaestina.
 In spite of the best efforts of the Nicene Council, the trinitarian controversy had not been laid to rest.
 The wound of dissention reopened before the ink was dry on the documents produced by the council.
 Arius and the others were eventually restored to the church after making diplomatic appeals to Constantine.